-i.
+- i.
 The Department reserves the right to require the Permittee to conduct performance tests on any or all of these units for any reasonable purpose, in accordance with Condition I(a)(6).
-If such testing is required, the Permittee shall furnish the Department with a written report of the results of such performance tests in accordance with the following requirements [20 DCMR 502]:

-1. One (1) original test protocol shall be submitted to the following address a minimum of thirty (30) days in advance of the proposed test date.
+If such testing is required, the Permittee shall furnish the Department with a written report of the results of such performance tests in accordance with the following requirements [20 DCMR 502]: - 1.
+One (1) original test protocol shall be submitted to the following address a minimum of thirty (30) days in advance of the proposed test date.
 The test shall be conducted in accordance with Federal and District requirements.

-Chief, Compliance and Enforcement Branch Air Quality Division Department of Energy and Environment 1200 First Street NE, 5th Floor Washington DC 20002
+Chief, Compliance and Enforcement Branch Department of Energy and Environment Air Quality Division 1200 First Street NE

+5th Floor Washington, DC 20002

 - 2. The test protocol shall be approved by the Department prior to initiating any testing.
-Upon approval of the test protocol, the Company shall finalize the test date with the assigned inspector in the Compliance and Enforcement Branch.
+Upon approval of the test protocol, the Company shall finalize the test date with the assigned inspector in the Permitting and Enforcement Branch.
 The Department must have the opportunity to observe the test for the results to be considered for acceptance. - 3.
 The final results of the testing shall be submitted to the Department within sixty (60) days of the test completion.
-One (1) original copy of the test report shall be submitted to the address in Condition IV(d)(6)(C)(i)(1) above. - 4.
+One (1) original copy of the test report shall be submitted to the Compliance and Enforcement Branch at the address above. - 4.
 The final report of the results shall include the emissions test report (including raw data from the test) as well as a summary of the test results and a statement of compliance or non-compliance with permit conditions to be considered valid.
 The summary of results and statement of compliance or non-compliance shall contain the following information: - a.
 A statement that the Permittee has reviewed the report from the emissions testing firm and agrees with the findings. - b.
-Permit number(s) and condition(s) which are the basis for the compliance evaluation. - c.
+Permit number(s) and condition(s) which are the basis for the compliance evaluation. - e.
 Summary of results with respect to each permit condition. - d.
 Statements of compliance or non-compliance with each permit condition. - 5.
-The results must demonstrate to the Department's satisfaction that the emission unit is operating in compliance with the applicable regulations and conditions of this permit; if the final report of the test results shows non-compliance the Permittee shall propose corrective action(s).
-Failure to demonstrate compliance through the test may result in enforcement action.

-ii.
-The Permittee shall monitor fuel use to collect data on the quantities fuel used.
+The results must demonstrate to the Department's satisfaction that the emission unit is operating in compliance with the applicable regulations and conditions of this permit; if the final report of the test results shows non-compliance the owner or operator shall propose corrective action(s).
+Failure to demonstrate compliance through the test may result in enforcement action. - ii.
+The Permittee shall monitor fuel use to collect data on the quantities of natural gas and propane used.

-D. Record Keeping and Reporting Requirements:
+D. Record Keeping Requirements:

-- i.
-The Permittee shall keep records of the results of all emissions testing required for the boilers pursuant to Conditions IV(d)(6)(C)(i) and I(a)(6) in accordance with the requirements specified in Condition I(c). - ii.
-The Permittee shall maintain records of the amount of fuel used in each unit each month.
+i.
+The Permittee shall keep records of the results of all emissions testing required for the boilers pursuant to Conditions IV(d)(1)(C)(i) and I(a)(6) in accordance with the requirements specified in Condition I(c).

+- ii.
+The Permittee shall maintain records of the amount of each fuel used in the units each month.
 Note that where multiple units of this type are served by a single fuel meter, fuel usage may be aggregated where appropriate.
-These data shall be maintained in a rolling twelve month sum format.
+These data shall be maintained in a rolling twelve month sum format. - iii.
+The Permittee shall maintain a copy of the manufacturer's maintenance and operating recommendations for the units covered by this permit section, at the facility.
+If such documentation is unavailable, the Permittee shall maintain documentation of the industry standards to which the unit is being maintained.